-- Describes the proposed transaction: sale, buy, lease, rent, easement, et al. - Describe the property and how the property would be used - Indicates the degree of need the parish has for the proposed transaction - Describe monies that are needed to complete the transaction e.g. monies on hand and money that needs to be borrowed.
-If a lease/rent, what revenues are expected and the date/time of lease - Include any other information which the Pastor feels is important
+- Describe the proposed transaction: sale, buy, lease, rent, easement, et al. - Describe the property and how the property would be used. - Indicate the degree of need the parish has for the proposed transaction. - Describe monies that are needed to complete the transaction e.g. monies on hand and money that needs to be borrowed.
+If a lease/rent, what revenues are expected and the date/time of lease. - Include any other information which the Pastor feels is important.

-In general, there is a predisposition on the part of the Diocese not to sell its properties.
+In general, the advice of the Diocese will generally be that parishes should not sell parish properties.
 History has taught us that times change and local Church needs change such that having extra property is always preferred to not having enough.